angel-codes/appointments-react/README.md

-# PET APPOINTMENT MANAGER - REACT
+# Pet Appointment Manager - React.js

 A simple web-app with React.js to manage your appointments.